liunate/bootcamp-amis-react/README.md

 In this tutorial, we'll show how to build an interactive tic-tac-toe game with React.

-You can see what we'll be building here: **[Final Result(SPOILERS!)](https://codesandbox.io/s/64n9o67n9r)**.
+[Obsolete] You can see what we'll be building here: **[Final Result(SPOILERS!)](https://codesandbox.io/s/64n9o67n9r)**.
+You can see the full examples for the session and capture-mini-flags in this repo,.

 If the code doesn't make sense to you, or if you are unfamiliar with the code's syntax, don't worry!
 The goal of this tutorial is to help you understand React and its syntax.

 ### Prerequisites